Cryptolens/license-server/README.md

 C:\> LicenseServer.exe 5000
 ```

-You can also specify the port inside the application.
+For newer versions of the license server, you can [this configuration](https://app.cryptolens.io/extensions/LicenseServer?OfflineMode=False&LocalFloatingServer=False&Port=5000) to set the port to 5000.

 > Please make sure to check that this port is open so that other computers in the network can access it (shown below).